Alkouf/LD/README.md

 Moreover, it uses information from previous bids, that is consider what the previous players played and infers what they might have.

+Additionally, there is the option to calculate the probabilities standalone with its own graphical interface.
+Run file probabilities.py.